kyma-incubator/documentation-component/docs/guidelines/custom-plugin.md

 ## Overview

-Read the document to find out how to write custom plugin for `documentation-component`.
+Read the document to find out how to write a custom plugin for the Documentation Component.

 ## Project structure

-You can use exemplary project/code structure for custom plugin [here](../templates/project-structure-templates/plugin).
+You can use an exemplary project structure for a custom plugin.
+See [this]((../templates/project-structure-templates/plugin) directory to find the template.

 ## Example

-See exemplary plugin written in TypeScript for `markdown` content [here](../../packages/markdown-render-engine/src/plugins/tabs).
+To see an example of the custom plugin written in TypeScript for Markdown content, go to [this](../../packages/markdown-render-engine/src/plugins/tabs) directory.